Page last updated 19 Dec 2019

-Senate Bill 258 Naturopathic Doctors Certification Act.
-The act would establish certification and education standards for the practice of naturopathic medicine.
-Naturopaths would be allowed to diagnose and treat disease, order diagnostic exams and blood work, perform minor surgery, and administer substances orally, rectally, vaginally, and transdermally.
-Would allow naturopaths to call themselves doctors.
-Would establish a naturopathic board consisting of naturopaths, physicians, and a public member.
+Senate Bill 258 Naturopathic Doctors Certification Act failed.
+The act would have established certification and education standards for the practice of naturopathic medicine.
+Naturopaths would have been allowed to diagnose and treat disease, order diagnostic exams and blood work, perform minor surgery, and administer substances orally, rectally, vaginally, and transdermally.
+Would have allowed naturopaths to call themselves doctors.
+Would have established a naturopathic board consisting of naturopaths, physicians, and a public member.
 Certification is essentially the same as licensing.

-House Bill 2777 establishes work group to study oversight and regulation of naturopathic practice.
+House Bill 277 passed, establishing work group to study oversight and regulation of naturopathic practice.

 Information courtesy of Society for Science-Based Medicine.

 Contact your North Carolina Senate and Assembly representatives and voice your opposition to legitimizing the practice of naturopathy.

 Not sure what to say?
 Check out these tips for speaking with lawmakers from the Union of Concerned Scientists.

 Sign the petition Naturopaths are not doctors: stop legitimizing pseudoscience

 Naturopaths are not registered or licensed in North Carolina.